 - Student sends all application and plan of study materials and official transcripts to Office of Special Education (OSE) and requests that each university send official transcript to OSE.

-- OSE does final audit and provides Office of Professional Preparation (OPPS) with audited student file to add endorsement.
+- OSE does final audit and provides Office of Educator Excellence (OEE) with audited student file to add endorsement.

-- OPPS adds endorsement to student's teaching certificate.
+- OEE adds endorsement to student's teaching certificate.